Top blog articles

-- Embossed in register (EIR): This natural-looking flooring adds depth and texture in the alignment of the floor.
-The price ranges from $1.89–$3.99 per sq.ft.
+- Embossed in the register (EIR): This natural-looking flooring adds depth and texture to the alignment of the floor.
+The price ranges from $1.89–$3.99 per sq. ft.

 You can also choose different finishes for your laminate floor.
 When it comes to cost, there is not much of a significant difference.
 Below are some of the most popular laminate finishes: